 Located in Buena Park, California, is a cozy little sanctuary called The Cauldron Spirits & Brews.
-The witch-themed restaurant and bar opened its doors this past February, welcoming guests to cross its threshold.
-I spent an enchanting evening here and want to take you behind-the-scenes of this delightful spot.
-Continue reading “A Bewitching Dining Experience”
+The witch-themed restaurant and bar welcomes guests to cross its threshold for an enchanting evening of good food and divine drinks.
+If you’ve yet to visit, here’s a behind-the-scenes look at this delightful spot.
+Continue reading “A Bewitching Dining Experience: The Cauldron Bar”→

 Not since Gypsy Rose Lee has the art of burlesque looked so chic and tasteful until Dita Von Teese arrived on the scene more than 20 years ago.
 The performer’s notoriety, as well as fan base, has increased immensely over the years and the world is a more glittering place because of it.

 The saying here goes “Leave your religions at the door and elevate your mind.”
 And those who enter these doors better pay heed because this is a place of no judgement.
 Individuals wear their personal statements, from tightly-laced corsets, fish net bodysuits, thigh-high PVC boots, spikes and some even sport a pair of fancy fangs.
-This sanctuary catering to the goth and alternative scene has been around since the late 1990s.
+This sanctuary has been catering to the goth and alternative scene since the late 1990s.
 I was in high school when I first heard of Bar Sinister and not of age to get in, sadly for me.
 It would be about 15 years before my first visit!
 Here’s a glimpse inside.
 Continue reading “A Night at Bar Sinister”→